Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMODS.md

 - General mods can also be accessed and changed during the game by pressing the Start button, and then selecting "Patch Config".*

 ## Game Settings Mods
-These mods are located on the "Game Settings" tab, when applicable.
+These mods are located on the "Game Settings" tab of the mod menu, when applicable.
 Note that certain Game Settings mods will only show if you are playing a certain game type (for example, the Auto Respawn setting only shows in Deathmatch games, Gatling Health only shows if Base Defenses are on, etc.)

 Important notes about Game Settings mods:
 - Game Settings mods are only configurable by the game host.